wondersofplanet/SSH-Command-Executor/README.md

+Please download the README file and then review its contents.
+Sometimes GitHub rendering can cause formatting issues.

 MultiServerSSHCommandExecutor

 Overview:
 This Java program allows you to execute commands on multiple remote servers via SSH.
 It reads server connection details and commands from text files, establishes SSH connections to each server, one by one , executes the provided commands, and provides a summary of the execution results.